elugens/hello-javascript/docs/additional-questions/network-requests/fetch-cross-origin-request.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JavaScript may only access so-called “safe” response header entities like the Cache-Control and Content-Type for cross-origin requests.
 Accessing any other response header entity causes an error and results in failure.
-It should get noted that there is no Content-Length header entity in the list!
+We should note that there is no Content-Length header entity in the list!
 This header contains the complete response length.
 So, if we are downloading something and would like to track the progress percentage, then additional permission is required to access that header entity.
     </div>
   </div>
 </details>